Webster Rivas

-Webster Julian Rivas (born August 8, 1990) is a Dominican professional baseball catcher and first baseman who is a free agent.
-He has played in Major League Baseball (MLB) for the San Diego Padres.
+Webster Julian Rivas (born August 8, 1990) is a Dominican professional baseball catcher and first baseman for the Caliente de Durango of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres.
 He signed with the Los Angeles Dodgers as an international free agent in 2010.

 Career

 Los Angeles Dodgers

 On May 28, 2010, Rivas signed with the Los Angeles Dodgers organization as an international free agent.
 He made his professional debut with the Dominican Summer League Dodgers, and played with the team in 2010 and 2011, registering .246 and .279 batting averages, respectively.